 Many insurance companies require the patients they cover to have an approved referral form before seeing a specialist (like a radiation or medical oncologist).
-They also sometimes require pre-authorization before diagnostic testing can be performed.
+They also sometimes require preauthorization before diagnostic testing can be performed.
 Diagnostic testing can include CT scans, bone scans or MRI scans.

-It is your responsibility to make sure any necessary referrals or pre-authorizations are obtained before the services are provided so as to meet the requirements of your insurance company.
+As a patient, you are responsible for making sure any necessary referrals or preauthorizations are obtained before the services are provided so as to meet the requirements of your insurance company.